Christopher Reeve: Early life and education

-Juilliard

-After returning to the US from Europe, Reeve chose to focus solely on acting, although Cornell had several general education requirements for graduation he had yet to complete.
-He managed to convince theater director Jim Clause and the dean of the College of Arts and Sciences, as a theater major, he would achieve more at Juilliard (Group 4, 1973–1975) in New York City than at Cornell.
+After returning from Europe, Reeve chose to focus solely on acting, although Cornell had several general education requirements for graduation he had yet to complete.
+He managed to convince theater director John Clancy and the dean of the College of Arts and Sciences, as a theater major, he would achieve more at Juilliard (Group 4, 1973–1975) in New York City than at Cornell.
 They agreed his first year at Juilliard would be counted as his senior year at Cornell.

 In 1973, approximately 2,000 students auditioned for 20 places in the freshman class at Juilliard.
 Reeve's audition was in front of 10 faculty members, including John Houseman, who had just won an Academy Award for The Paper Chase.
 Reeve and Robin Williams were the only students selected for Juilliard's Advanced Program.
 They had several classes together in which they were the only students.
 In their dialects class with Edith Skinner, Williams had no trouble mastering all dialects naturally, whereas Reeve was more meticulous about it.
 Williams and Reeve developed a close friendship.
+Reeve was a godfather to Williams' eldest son Zachary.

 In a meeting with Houseman, Reeve was told, "Mr. Reeve.
 It is terribly important that you become a serious classical actor.
 Unless, of course, they offer you a shitload of money to do something else."
 Houseman then offered him the chance to leave school and join the Acting Company, among performers such as Kevin Kline, Patti LuPone, and David Ogden Stiers.
 Reeve declined, as he had not yet received his bachelor's degree.

 In early 1974, Reeve and other Juilliard students toured the New York City junior high school system and performed The Love Cure.
 In one performance, Reeve, who played the hero, drew his sword out too high and accidentally destroyed a row of lights above him.
 The students applauded and cheered.
 Reeve later said this was the greatest ovation of his career.
-After completing his first year at Juilliard, Reeve graduated from Cornell in the Class of 1974 with a Bachelor of Arts degree.
+After completing his first year at Juilliard, Reeve graduated from Cornell in the Class of 1974 as a double major in English and music theory.